 Yes, we do.
 There are a small number of exclusions, however if you need any clarification or questions then please feel free to reach out to us.

-Returning your child’s glasses is a simple process that can be started through our online portal here: Please send to: augie EYEWEAR PO BOX 2470 Taren Point NSW 2229
+Returning your child’s glasses is simple.
+Please find the return portal in the footer of our website.
+Send returns to: augie EYEWEAR PO BOX 2470 Taren Point NSW 2229

-Our returns will be processed within a few days, and we will make sure to contact your if we have any questions.
+Our returns will be processed within a week, and we will make sure to contact your if we have any questions.

-Yes, we offer two different sizes for each of our styles.
+Yes, we offer two sizes in each style.
 These are indicated by age with the small typically fitting children from age 3 – 7yrs, and our large for children 8 – 12yrs.
 The details of these sizes can be seen below, or on each page that you can purchase a different style of augie frames.
+Please see fit notes and measurements for each style.

 There are three key measurements that show the size of your child’s glasses.